vincentzhang96/DragonNestFileFormats/datatypes.md

 Fixed Buffer NTSTRS are notated using the array syntax with `FBSTR`, so a FBSTR with size 128 would be written `FBSTR[128]`, and an array of 12 size 128 FBSTRs would be written `FBSTR[128][12]`.

 To read a `FBSTR`, allocate `n` bytes (or `n + 1` for languages that require the `NUL` byte) and read in `n` bytes from the file.
-For languages that are length-prefix based, truncate the string at the first `NUL` byte.
-For languages that are null-terminated based, nothing else need be done, unless there is a need to compact the buffer.
+For languages that are not null-terminated based, truncate the string at the first `NUL` byte.
+For languages that are, nothing else need be done, unless there is a need to compact the buffer.

 ####Length Prefixed Null Terminated Strings
 Length Prefixed NTSTRs have a `uint32` length field `len` prefixed to the string itself.
 The length includes the `NUL` byte at the end, so the actual string length is `len - 1`.

 Length Prefixed NTSTRs are notated simply by `LPSTR`, with no array syntax (since the length is variable).

+To read a `LPSTR`, read in a `uint32` as `len` and allocate a buffer that is `len` bytes.
+Read in `len` bytes from file.
+For languages that are not null-terminated based, truncate the last byte from the string.
+For languages that are, nothing else need be done.

 ###Structures
 Structures will be defined explicitly in each format and referred to using the listed tag.